rkalescky/documentation/accounts.rst

 Account and Account Password Sharing Policy
 ===========================================

-No two individuals should share the same ManeFrame account, nor should two individuals share the password of the same ManeFrame account.
+No two individuals should share the same ManeFrame II account, nor should two individuals share the password of the same account.
 Each individual is entitled to have their own account hence please request one.

 .. raw:: html

    <div>

 .. raw:: html